Week 6 (now week 5!) - Helena River data analysis

 Learning Objectives

-At the completion of this assessment students will have demonstrated their ability to:
+At the completion of this activity, students will prepare an assessment that will demonstrate their ability to:

 After your analysis you should be able to:

-The data you need for the assessment is in the file Helena Data Combined.xlsx
+The data you need for the assessment is a mix of previously collected data, and new data that is collected during the ENVT2251 field visit.
+The existing data is in the file Helena Data Combined.xlsx.

 There are now a range of spatial data products that have been generated from aerial imagery and remote sensing methods that we can use to help understand hydrological processes.
 One of these products is Nearmap, which allows us to access aerial imagery to investigate the changes in vegetation (and surface water distribution) over time.